Cruising (novel): Film adaptation

-The novel was adapted as the 1980 film, also titled Cruising.
+The novel was adapted as a 1980 film, also titled Cruising.
 There were substantial changes to the plot of the film, such as moving the killer into the world of sadomasochism and leather gay bars in Greenwich Village, New York.
 The movie includes the policeman Steve Burns (his name was changed from John Lynch) having an active sexual relationship with his girlfriend Nancy (played by Karen Allen).
-Neither of these facets are part of the plot of the novel.
+Neither of these facets is part of the plot of the novel.
 The film starred Al Pacino and was directed by William Friedkin.